MISP/misp-objects/README.md

 * **attributes** contains another JSON object listing all the attributes composing the object.

 Each attribute must contain a reference **misp-attribute** to reference an existing attribute definition in MISP.
-An array **categories** must be used to described in which categories the attribute is.
-The **misp-usage-frequency** is describing the usage frequency of an attribute.
+An array **categories** shall be used to described in which categories the attribute is.
+The **misp-usage-frequency** describes the usage frequency of an attribute.
 This helps to only display the most frequently used attributes and allowing advanced users to show all the attributes depending of their configuration.
+An optional **multiple** field shall be set to true if multiple elements of the same key can be used in the object.

 ## Existing MISP objects